Violape/CQueue-OldjwQuickSearch/README.md

 ## Input
 The input should be written in **input.txt**, with one line for username, one line for password (default password is the last 6 characters of the ID card).
 If more students' score is needed, you can add a line of username and a line of password after the first one. <br>
-> Note that we should not input too many lines, for the website might block our request if we are doing too many login operations.
+**Note that we should not input too many lines, for the website might block our request if we are doing too many login operations.
 Further more, Excel can only process 65536(.xls) or 1045876(.xlsx) lines of data if we need to make a further edition.
-We should NOT save too much data into this file.
+We should NOT save too much data into this file.**

 ## Output
-The output is in **output.csv**, which can be directly opened by Microsoft Excel.
+The output is in **output.csv**, which can be directly opened by *Microsoft Excel*.
 Further edition can be done by saving the file as a normal excel file (.xlsx).